nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `deleteremark id/EID1234-5678 r/good worker`: Deletes the remark `good worker` from the employee with id EID1234-5678.

-   * `overtime id/EID1234-5678 o/inc a/10`: Increases the overtime hours of employee with id EID1234-5678 to 10 hours.
+   * `overtime id/EID1234-5678 o/inc a/10`: Increases the overtime hours of employee with id EID1234-5678 by 10 hours.

-   * `report EID1234-5678`: Generates a report with details on leaves and overtime for employee with id EID1234-5678.
+   * `report EID1234-5678`: Generates a report with details of the employee with id EID1234-5678.

    * `reset f/overtime`: Resets the overtime hours field of all employees to the default value 0.